easymeets/easy-meets-docs/docs/index.md

    ```

    Replace `<repository-url>` with the URL of the repository.

+!!! note
+      It is recommended to use SSH to clone the repository.
+You can find the SSH URL by clicking on the green "Code" button on the repository page.
+      Please refer to this gist for assistance with setting up SSH keys: [SSH GIST](https://gist.github.com/cybersamx/1ad243b47cb0ac6734d2)

 - Navigate to the project directory by running the following command in the terminal: